openvinotoolkit/model_server/docs/python_support/reference.md

 The data passed in the request is accessible in `execute` method of the node connected to graph input via `data` attribute of [`pyovms.Tensor`](https://docs.openvino.ai/2024/ovms_docs_python_support_reference.html#python-tensor) object.
 For data of type BYTES send in bytes_contents field of input(for gRPC) or in JSON body(for REST) OVMS converts it to `pyovms.Tensor` buffer according to the format where every input is preceeded by four bytes of its size.

 Inputs and outputs also define `shape` and `datatype` parameters.
 Those values are also accessible in `pyovms.Tensor`.
-However for outputs, you don't provide those values directly to the response.
-See [datatype considerations](https://docs.openvino.ai/2024/ovms_docs_python_support_reference.html#datatype-considerations).
+For outputs, `datatype` and `shape` are by default read from the underlying buffer, but it is possible to overwrite them (see [`pyovms.Tensor constructor`](https://docs.openvino.ai/nightly/ovms_docs_python_support_reference.html#creating-output-tensors).
+If you specify `datatype` as `BYTES` in your requests, make sure to review [datatype considerations](https://docs.openvino.ai/2024/ovms_docs_python_support_reference.html#datatype-considerations), since this type is treated differently than the others.

 Let's see it on an example: